 - Continuously improve forest management and measure progress.

-SFI Inc. is an independent 501(c)(3) non-profit charitable organization, and is solely responsible for maintaining, overseeing and improving the internationally recognized Sustainable Forestry Initiative® (SFI) program (www.sfiprogram.org).
-Across North America, more than 175 million acres/70 million hectares are certified to the SFI® forest management standard, making it the largest single standard in the world.
-SFI chain of custody certification tells buyers how much certified, responsibly sourced and/or recycled content is in a product.
-The SFI program’s unique fiber sourcing requirements promote responsible forest management on all suppliers’ lands.
-SFI Inc. is governed by a three chamber board of directors representing environmental, social and economic sectors equally…
+SFI Inc. is an independent, nonprofit 501(c)3 organization that is solely responsible for maintaining, overseeing and improving the internationally recognized Sustainable Forestry Initiative® (SFI®) program.
+Across the United States and Canada, 240 million acres /nearly 100 million hectares are certified to the SFI forest management standard.
+In addition, the SFI program’s unique fiber sourcing requirements promote responsible forest management on all suppliers’ lands.
+SFI chain of custody (COC) certification tracks the percentage of fiber from certified forests, certified sourcing and post-consumer recycled content.
+SFI on product labels identify both certified sourcing and COC claims to help consumers make responsible purchasing decisions.
+SFI Inc. is governed by a three chamber board of directors representing environmental, social and economic sectors equally.
+Learn more at http://www.sfiprogram.org/ and http://sfiprogram.org/BuySFI.